shayanfarahvash/CAL_Capstone_Project/README.md

 ### Results

-Although MSE is useful for optimization, it lacks clear real-world meaning.
-To address this, the evaluation cell converts the scaled predictions back into physical units (micro-Henries and pico-Farads) and computes the Mean Absolute Percentage Error (MAPE).
-The average MAPE is 8.57% on training data and 8.93% on unseen test data, demonstrating a narrow margin and strong generalization.
-The breakdown table offers vital engineering insight: the model predicts inductors (L_0, L_1, L_2) and particular capacitors (such as Cs_1 and the Cp group) with impressive accuracy, often achieving errors below 1%.
+Although MSE is useful as an error metric for training a model, it lacks clear real-world meaning.
+To address this, the evaluation cell converts the scaled predictions back into physical units (micro-Henries and pico-Farads) and computes the Mean Absolute Percentage Error (MAPE) for both training and test sets.
+For MLP, the average MAPE is 8.57% on training data and 8.93% on unseen test data, demonstrating a narrow margin and strong generalization.
+The breakdown table offers vital engineering insight: the model predicts inductors (L_0, L_1, L_2) and particular capacitors (such as Cs_1, Cp_0, Cp_1 and Cp_2) with impressive accuracy, often achieving errors below 1%.
 In contrast, it faces greater challenges with capacitors Cs_0 and Cs_2, which see around 33% error.
 This suggests that the frequency response is either highly sensitive or highly degenerate regarding these capacitor values, making them intrinsically more difficult to predict based solely on magnitude response.

 <p align="center">